 Browser extensions

-Secures your browser only instead of the whole device.
-Both Surfshark and ProtonVPN offer extensions for Chromium-based browsers (such as Microsoft Edge, Brave, etc.) and Firefox-based browsers.
+Although we recommend using a VPN for all online activities, we’ve got browser extensions too.
+They only encrypt your browser’s data traffic instead of the whole device.
+Surfshark and ProtonVPN offer extensions for Chromium-based and Firefox-based browsers.

 IP Rotator